-The charts and tables below summarise the banks’ progress and the position at the end of June:
+The charts and tables below summarise the banks’ progress and the position at the end of March 2016:

-We expect the work of the banks and independent reviewers to continue until the end of the year.
 We will continue to provide close oversight of the IRHP review and will provide quarterly updates, including information about the progress of consequential loss claims.

 1For these purposes, we mean IRHPs that are derivatives which are separate to a lending arrangement and are for the purpose of managing interest rate fluctuations.